amarkum/all-tech-notes/README.md

 ## Repository Structure

-- **README.md**
-  - The main README file that introduces the repository and provides navigation for all directories.

-### Technology Directories

 - **`bigdata/`**
   Contains essential notes on big data tools, data processing commands, and technologies commonly used in data engineering and analytics.